swaaz/Bulk-Mailer/README.md

 # Bulk Mailer
-## Send bulk mails all at once running Python Script
+## Send bulk mails all at once running Python Script which includes features like HTML mail, attach files and read contacts from excel.

 <center>
 <div>